lukewarkentin/skrunchy2025/data-raw/README.md

 - "Tyee Catch large not corrected",	"Tyee catch jacks not corrected", and	"Tyee catch Jacks + Large" are from FOS, and can be accessed multiple ways.
 "Detailed Salmon Testfish Catch" has it divided into jacks and large.
 - "Tyee catch Jacks + Large" can also be found by downloading the "Skeena Tyee Multipanel Catch Summary Export" (SQL ID: 8886) report and summing the "CHINOOK_TOTAL" column.

+### `population-key.csv`

+Population key file that matches msat and SNP collections to most up to date CU groupings.

 # Folders